metheway/mapf-benchmark/README.md

   * Multi-agent A*

 ### Dependencies
+Requires Java 8.

-There are no external dependencies.
+There are no external library dependencies.
 All of the lower-level infrastructure can be found in the `utilities` package.

 ### Disclaimer
 This project is in progress.
 Visualization of paths and maps will be provided soon.